 There are limitations on negligence, in that if a plaintiff is found to be at fault more than the defendant was at fault, their claim may be barred.
 This is the case under the theory of comparative negligence, which allocates the amount of responsibility each party should have for an injury. it allows a plaintiff to shoulder some of the responsibility without allowing the defendant to escape without any punishment what so ever.
 Comparative negligence is a very common defense that is similar to an assumption of the risk in that it places some of the blame on the plaintiff. an example of comparative negligence would be if a drunk defendant caused a car accident, but the plaintiff was distracted because she was talking on a cellular phone.
 The court may determine that the plaintiff was 10% responsible for the accident, but that the drunk driver was 90% responsible.
 If this were the case, the plaintiff’s monetary recovery would be capped at 90%, given her own culpability.

 Besides general negligence cases, assumption of the risk may be used as a defense in product liability matters or medical malpractice cases in Cambridge, MA, and virtually any activity involving a waiver (i.e. boating trip, skydiving, skiing).
 Assumption of the risk is a controversial defense in cases involving wrongdoing, and is seldom used in any of these or similar contexts.

 Contact Our Law Firm Today

 Regardless of the manner in which you were injured, commencing litigation can be a frightening and intimidating process.
-Our knowledgeable personal injury attorneys at John J. Sheehan have experience navigating all varieties of personal injury claims.
+Our knowledgeable Wakefield medical malpractice lawyer at John J. Sheehan have experience navigating all varieties of personal injury claims.
 We are dedicated to ensuring you receive the compensation you are entitled to by the law while ensuring you understand what is going on with your case every step of the way.
 If you reside in the greater Boston area and have questions about your legal rights, contact John J. Sheehan today.